 primary x0rfbserver build problems centered around esoteric

-on nearly all Unixes.
-I also added some
+on nearly all Unixes, even very old ones.
+I also created

-enhancements to improve the interactive response, add many
+enhancements to improve the interactive response, added many

 features, and etc.

-This page including the FAQ contains much information [*]; solutions to many problems; and interesting applications, but nevertheless please feel free to contact me if you have problems or questions (and if I save you time by giving you some of my time, please consider a paypal donation).
-Please check the FAQ first; I realize this page is massive, but you can often use your browser's find-in-page action using a keyword to find the answer to your problem or question.
+This page including the FAQ contains much information [*]; solutions to many problems; and interesting applications, but nevertheless please feel free to contact me if you have problems or questions (and if I save you time or expense by giving you some of my time, please consider a PayPal Donation.)
+Do check the FAQ and this page first; I realize the pages are massive, but you can often use your browser's find-in-page search action using a keyword to find the answer to your problem or question.

 on a Debian or Ubuntu system from Sept.
 2006 through May 2008, then those keys are